jiyong-park/jiyong-park.github.io/_pages/temporary_research.md

 5. **Park, J.** and Rhee, M. “Shelter in the Cloud: The Role of Cloud Computing in Building Resilience During the COVID-19 Pandemic,” work in progress

 4. **Park, J.** “Overworking from Home: Overtime Work Restriction Policy, Telework, and Occupational Health,” work in progress

+	3. **Park, J.** and Pang, M.S.
+“Information Technology on the Beat: The Impacts of Body-Worn Camera and Facial Recognition Technology on Public Safety,” in preparation for submission